 » » Machine Digging

 I am not an expert on mining law - I am just trying to help.
 Use the information in this website at your own risk.
-See the Notice at the bottom of this page.Before doing any machine digging on a placer claim, you need to get a Reclamation Permit.
+See the Notice at the bottom of this page.Before doing any machine digging on a placer claim, you need to get a Mines Act Permit (also known as a Reclamation Permit).

 The steps are: